-Proposal 2, Ratification of Appointment of Independent Registered Public Accounting Firm: Under our majority voting standard, the ratification of the appointment of Ernst & Young, LLP as our independent registered public accounting firm for fiscal 2016 requires the affirmative vote of the votes properly case on the proposal and present, in person or by proxy, at the annual meeting.
-Abstentions will have the same effect as a vote against Proposal 2.
-Brokers, banks and other nominees have discretionary voting power with respect to this proposal.
+Proposal 4, Ratification of Appointment of Independent Registered Public Accounting Firm: Under our majority voting standard, the ratification of the appointment of Ernst & Young, LLP as our independent registered public accounting firm for fiscal 2017 requires that the number of votes properly cast "FOR" the proposal (and present, in person or by proxy, at the annual meeting) exceed the number of votes cast "AGAINST" the proposal.
+Abstentions will have no effect on the outcome of this Proposal 4.
+Brokers, banks and other nominees have discretionary voting power with respect to this proposal, and therefore we do not expect broker non-votes with respect to this proposal.